Mahmoud-Abdelaty/Buyify/README.md

-# E-Commerce
+# Buyify

-An ecommerce app allows users to shop online, browse product catalogs, create wish lists, add items to a cart, and complete purchases.
+Buyify is an ecommerce app allows users to shop online, browse product catalogs, create wish lists, add items to a cart, and complete purchases.